intMeric/pii-extractor/README.md

 # PII Extractor

-A comprehensive Go-based library for extracting and identifying Personally Identifiable Information (PII) from text data.
-This tool provides high-accuracy detection across **10 countries and languages**, with intelligent deduplication and optional LLM validation.
+A high-performance Go library for extracting and identifying Personally Identifiable Information (PII) from text data.
+Features **multi-country support across 10 languages**, intelligent deduplication, and **2.4x faster processing** with advanced optimizations.

-> **🆕 NEW in v0.0.3**: Extended language support with **Germany, China, India, Arabic countries, and Russia** - now supporting Unicode text extraction with international characters!
+> **🚀 NEW in v0.1.0**: **Performance Revolution** - Optimized RegexExtractor with parallel processing, context caching, and memory optimizations for **enterprise-grade performance** on large documents!

 ## 🚀 Features